rishabhgl/rishabhgl/README.md

 <br />

 #### Thanks for stopping by!
-My name is Rishabh Goyal, and I am a freshman studing Computer Engineering at [Thapar Institute of Engineering and Technology, Patiala](https://www.thapar.edu/).I may be new to the world of coding, but I am looking forward to learning and collaborating with everyone!
+My name is Rishabh Goyal, and I am a freshman studing Computer Engineering at [Thapar Institute of Engineering and Technology, Patiala](https://www.thapar.edu/).
+I may be new to the world of coding, but I am looking forward to learning and collaborating with everyone!

 <br />
 <br />